JackSzwergold/Writing/memories/Being Dragged to See the King.md

 And that kind of behavior was typically on a good day.
 Today was anything but a good day.

 We drove down Ocean Parkway, to the Belt Parkway, to the Gowanus Expressway, to the Brooklyn-Queens Expressway to the Brooklyn Bridge.
 And all along the way, I was exposed to an endless stream of negativity from my brother.
+Initially about our parents, but then it evolved into bile and hate towards seemingly anything and everything that entered is mind at time.

-I was 9 years old at the time.
-He was 20 years older.
-And in his mind this was acceptable.
+Mind you I was 9 years old at the time and he was 20 years older.
+And in his mind somehow this was acceptable and normal behavior.

 By the time we got to the Brooklyn Bridge I was relieved.
 The bridge had this grating for a roadway that made for an endless hum as cars drove over.
 The second the wheels of my brother’s car hit the Brooklyn Bridge that hum, that white noise was beautiful… I could not hear a thing he was saying, and I smiled as we drove over the bridge and I was able to enjoy the view without the bullshit.